feilipu/Goldilocks_Analogue_DAC_Library/readme.md

 void loop() {
   // put your main code here, to run repeatedly:

-  // nothing here... becuase we use the Timer 3 to generate audio at the sampling rate.
+  // nothing here... because we use the Timer 3 to generate audio at the sampling rate.
 }
 ```